Faecal microbiota transplantation (FMT)

 Follow up appointment

-About 1 in 5 people will need to have a second FMT procedure to treat their infection.
-The success rate for people having 1 or 2 faecal transplants is 94%.
+About 1 in 5 people will need to have a second FMT procedure to treat their CDI.
+The success rate for people having 1 or 2 FMT is more than 90 out of 100 cases (94%).